NCDD Discussion List & List Ground Rules

 - This goes without saying, but please stay civil and treat other subscribers with respect.
 Model good dialogue behavior and refrain from name-calling, making unwarranted assumptions about people, and making sweeping statements about individuals or groups of people without backing them up with facts and data.
 If you’re unclear about why someone said something or thinks/feels a certain way, ask them.

 - Refrain from sending regularly published updates/newsletters to the list.
 If you or your organization send out updates of your work, you can send one of these announcements to the list every once in a while (no more than twice a year) with a note, and include instructions for subscribing.
-Then those who are interested can keep updated on your work.
+Then those who are interested can keep updated on your work by signing up directly.
 If you send frequent announcements about trainings, events, publications, etc. to the list, the moderator may ask you to send a general announcement asking people to sign up for your updates directly in this case as well.
 HTML announcements (obvious mass mailings like e-newsletters) without an introductory note will not be approved for the list.

 - Do not use the discussion list to raise funds for your organization or program.
 You can send periodic messages about trainings and other services that charge a fee, but do not ask list members to donate to your efforts.